haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 ### The Thing About Nodes

 Before we can really get to know _processes_, we need to consider the role of the _Node Controller_ in Cloud Haskell.
-As per the [_semantics_][4], Cloud Haskell makes the role of _Node Controller_ (occasionally referred to by the original "Unified Semantics for Future Erlang" paper on which our semantics are modelled as the "ether") explicit.
+In our formal [_semantics_][4], Cloud Haskell hides the role of _Node Controller_ (explicitly defined in the original "Unified Semantics for Future Erlang" paper on which our semantics are modelled).
+Nonetheless, each Cloud Haskell _node_ is serviced and managed by a conceptual _Node Controller_.

 Architecturally, Cloud Haskell's _Node Controller_ consists of a pair of message buss processes, one of which listens for network-transport level events whilst the other is busy processing _signal events_ (most of which pertain to either message delivery or process lifecycle notification).
 Both these _event loops_ runs sequentially in the system at all times.
+Messages are delivered via the _Node Controller's_ _event loops_, which broadly correspond to the _system queue (or "ether")_ mentioned in the [_semantics_][4].
+The _system queue_ delivers messages to individual process mailboxes in a completely transparent fashion, leaving us with the illusion that processes exist in a unidimensional space.

-With this in mind, let's consider Cloud Haskell's lightweight processes in a bit more detail...
+With all this in mind, let's consider Cloud Haskell's lightweight processes in a bit more detail...

 ### Message Ordering

-We have already met the `send` primitive, which is used to deliver a message to another process.
+We have already met the `send` primitive, used to deliver messages from one process to another.
 Here's a review of what we've learned about `send` thus far:

 1. sending is asynchronous (i.e., it does not block the caller)
 2. sending _never_ fails, regardless of the state of the recipient process